First Steps

 - Register tasks and options via

-StemAppor a shared registry (see Tasks & Retries). - Wire producers with the same task list/registry (see Producer API).
+StemAppor a shared task list (see Tasks & Retries). - Wire producers with the same task list (see Producer API).

-- Start a worker against your broker and queues (see Connect to Infrastructure).
+- Once you leave the in-memory app, start workers against your broker and queues (see Connect to Infrastructure).

 - Use Worker Control CLI to confirm it is responding.